 Comment 3.
 The planting plan should include a much higher proportion of conifer trees.
 While Zone 3 is floodplain that will be dominated by willow, western red-cedar should be viable in these locations.
 If animal browse is an issue, planting spruce and cedar seedlings together can alleviate the problem.
 For Zone 2, rather than planting shore pine and black hawthorne (while these are native WA plants, they are rarely found in natural riparian forests), please consider substituting more conifer trees, such as Douglas-fir and western hemlock.
 Zone 3 should also include conifer species, perhaps as a substitute for the big-leaf maple, which often regenerates naturally.

 AASF Response: Project type has changed from a restoration (design build) to a design only project.
 AASF agrees that a more conifers should be used in the riparian restoration; the planting plan will be adjusted to reflect these comments.
-Animal browse (beaver) will be an issue at this location and a combination of beaver fencing and planting spruce and cedar seedlings together will be incorporated into final planting plan.
+Animal browse (beaver) will be an issue at this location and a combination of beaver fencing and planting spruce and cedar seedlings together will be incorporated into planting plan.
 Will reduce or eliminate the use of shore pine and black hawthorn to more correctly mimic a natural riparian ecosystem.

 Response to Post-Application Comments